When it comes to cleaning up dirty areas around your house, the chores at hand can rarely, if ever, be completed with only one cleaning tool.

 Right then, without further ado, here’s the deal.

-Best Ash Vacuum – A Brief Buyer’s Guide
+Best Pellet Stove Ash Vacuum Cleaner – A Brief Buyer’s Guide

 One of the main differences between a conventional vacuum cleaner and one dedicated to ash removal, in particular, is the fact that the ash vacuum cleaners are much more heat-resistant, generally speaking.
 This is a crucial feature as ash is often hot and contains tiny pieces of hot charcoal, or whatever it is you’ve burnt.

 To make this happen, the manufacturers of these machines are opting to make their cleaning appliances stronger by strengthening the core build.
 Usually, they achieve this by adding metal reinforcements, which are much better for tackling the heat of the ash.

 Fireplaces and other areas of your home that house ash and other dirt particles in them tend to be hard-to-reach by just a regular vacuum cleaner.
 If the fireplace is built a certain way, you might even need to build it down in order to get to the charcoal remains and the ash underneath.